In 2007, KUVAN® (sapropterin dihydrochloride) Tablets or Powder for Oral Solution was approved as the first prescription medication for PKU

 KUVAN [package insert].
 Novato, CA: BioMarin Pharmaceutical Inc; 2016.

 Vockley J, Andersson HC, Antshel KM, et al; for the American College of Medical Genetics and Genomics Therapeutic Committee.
 Phenylalanine hydroxylase deficiency: diagnosis and management guideline.
 Genet Med.
 2014;16(2):188-200. doi:10.1038/gim.2013.157.

 Christ SE, Moffitt AJ, Peck D, White DA.
 The effects of tetrahydrobiopterin (BH4) treatment on brain function in individuals with phenylketonuria.
 Neuroimage Clin.
 2013;3:539-547.

 Bik-Multanowski M, Didycz B, Mozrzymas R, et al. Quality of life in noncompliant adults with phenylketonuria after resumption of the diet.
 JIMD Short Report.
 2008;133. doi:10.1007/s10545-008-0978-7.

 Waisbren SE, Levy HL.
 Agoraphobia in phenylketonuria.
 J Inherit Metab Dis.
 1991;14(5):755-764.

-KUVAN® (sapropterin dihydrochloride) Tablets for Oral Use and Powder for Oral Solution are approved to reduce blood Phe levels in people with a certain type of Phenylketonuria (PKU).
-KUVAN is to be used with a Phe-restricted diet.
+KUVAN® (sapropterin dihydrochloride) Tablets for Oral Use and Powder for Oral Solution are prescription medicines used to lower blood Phe levels in people with a certain type of Phenylketonuria (PKU).
+KUVAN is to be used along with a Phe-restricted diet.